 What was Abraham’s original name?

 Abraham’s original name was Abram, which translates to “exalted father.”
-God changed his name to Abraham, which means “father of many,” to symbolize his promise to be the father of many nations (Genesis 17:5).
+God changed his name to Abraham, which means “father of many,” to signify his promise to be the father of many nations (Genesis 17:5).

 Who were Abraham’s wives?